owldance/hootNAS/documentation/getstarted.md

     ```

     Now you can log on to the `hootnas` machine without ever entering a
     single password.

-During development on your local machine, this is used by
-    the webserver to make system calls via SSH to the running hootNAS machine.
+## Start the webserver

 3. Start the webserver in your local VSCode by pressing `F5`, or by selecting
     `Debug -> Start Debugging` from the menu.
 This will start the webserver on
     your local machine, which will make system calls via SSH to the running
     hootNAS machine.
 The webserver will output debug information in the DEBUG
     CONSOLE tab in VSCode.

+## Developing with Vue 3 in Vite

 4. Start the web application by changing directory to `$HOOT_REPO/webapp` and
     run the command